-Beginning in September 2017 we partnered with Permaculture Designers Timothy Kercheville and Michael Beck to help us design and implement a permaculture garden that would help feed the resident community and guests who come to sit retreat.
+Beginning in September 2017 we started to design and implement a permaculture garden that would help feed the resident community and guests who come to sit retreat.

 "In general, regenerative systems create conditions conducive to life, nurturing diversity and complexity characterized by mutually supportive relationships that build resilience, adaptive capacity and transformability throughout the system as a whole.

 In the creation of a regenerative enterprise we should ask (...)

 How can our connection with the system we are harvesting from grow the integrity, resilience and long-term viability of these people and this place?

 (...)
 By caring for and working towards the health and wellbeing of our communities and ecosystems, enterprises can collaborate to become catalysts of a culture of regeneration."

 - Daniel Christian Wahl (Source)